aiterusawato/satogu/acnh/flowers/faq.md

 # Watering

-> ###### Do I need to water flowers if it has rained during this day ?
+> Do I need to water flowers if it they have already been watered or if it has rained during this day ?
->

 No.

 Watering flowers is for hydrating them.
-Once they have been hydrated during the current day, there is no point in hydrating them again.
+Once they have been hydrated during the current day, there is no point in you hydrating them again.

-> ###### Do I need to water flowers which have already been watered during this day ?
->
+> Does water from local islanders / local islanders / rain count as visitor watering ?

 No.

-Watering flowers is for hydrating them.
-Once they have been hydrated during the current day, there is no point in hydrating them again.

-> ###### Does water from local islanders count as visitor watering ?
->

-No.

 Visitors are people who visit.

-Local islanders are not visiting.
+* Local islanders are not visiting.

-> ###### Does water from local villagers count as visitor watering ?
->

-No.

-Visitors are people who visit.
-Local villagers are not visiting.
+* Local villagers are not visiting.

-> ###### Does rain count as visitor watering ?
->

-No.

-Visitors are people who visit.
-Rain is not people.
+* Rain is not people.

 # Gold Rose

-> ###### How to get a gold rose ?
+> How to get a gold rose ?

 Have a black rose directly watered by a golden watering can.